 The General Business Committee comprises all of the executive directors and meets as required to conduct the Company’s business within clearly defined limits delegated by the Board and subject to those matters reserved to the Board.

-We believe our consistent approach to remuneration, clearly linked to the KPIs by which we measure the delivery of our business strategy, is fundamental to the superior returns to shareholders which Compass has delivered over time.
+We believe that having a remuneration framework clearly linked to the KPIs by which we measure the delivery of our business strategy has supported Compass’ sustained success.

 Chairman of the Remuneration Committee